-We helped found the Association for NLP (UK)’s Psychotherapy and Counselling Section in 1992 — the first NLP organisation recognised by UKCP, the United Kingdom Council for Psychotherapy – which has since become an independent body NLPtCA, the Neuro-Linguistic Psychotherapy and Counselling Association.
+We helped found the UK Association for NLP’s Psychotherapy and Counselling Section in 1992 — the first NLP organisation recognised by UKCP, the United Kingdom Council for Psychotherapy – which has since become an independent body NLPtCA, the Neuro-Linguistic Psychotherapy and Counselling Association.
 We are both active members and James has held several leadership roles.

-In the last few years James was lead trainer on the Northern School of NLP‘s two-year Psychotherapy Diploma which prepares NLP Master Practitioners for accreditation with NLPtCA and subsequent registration with UKCP.
-We have also been involved in some interesting modelling projects which we have published on our web site: of clown trainer Vivian Gladwell; of leading NLP’er and master modeller Robert Dilts; a number of facilitators who are excellent at systemic outcome orientation and modelling the written word.
+We have been involved in some interesting modelling projects which we have published on our web site: of clown trainer Vivian Gladwell; of leading NLP’er and master modeller Robert Dilts; a number of facilitators who are excellent at systemic outcome orientation and modelling the written word.

 One of our most important contributions has been the establishment of The Developing Group in 1997.
 It’s a regular gathering of practitioners of Symbolic Modelling and other elaborations of David Grove’s work.
-Since October 2001 the group has been a venue for the testing of our latest developments.
-The majority of the notes we have provided as background reading are available on this site.
+Since October 2001 the group has been a venue for the testing of our latest developments in over 100 workshops.

 We have been awarded Life Time Membership of CANLP, the Canadian Association NLP “in recognition of their valuable contribution” and were appointed the first Honorary Certified Trainers of INLPTA, the International NLP Trainers Association for a “significant contribution to the expansion of NLP”.
 More recently AOCS, the Association Of Coaching Supervisors have made both of us honorary members.